stan-dev/design-docs/designs/0005-static-matrices.md

 is compiler implementation which would need to be more advanced to detect when it could use `varmat` and when it would need to convert to `matvar`.

-The advantage of #4 is simplicitly of use and simplicitly of compiler implementation.
-If `varmat` types are used everywhere, and there is no attempt to balance against the advantages of `varmat` against `matvar`, then the main difficulty will just be making sure to convert `varmat` variables to `matvar` variables and back again when used in functions that do not support `varmat`.
-In the limit that all functions can be written to support `varmat`, then #2, #3, and #4 become equivalent.
+In the limit that all functions can be written to support `varmat`, then #2 and #3 become equivalent.

 # Prior art